apiflask/apiflask/docs/usage.md

 ## Interactive API documentation

-Once you have created the app instace, the interactive API documentation will be availabe at <http://localhost:5000/docs> and <http://localhost:5000/redoc>.
+Once you have created the app instance, the interactive API documentation will be available at <http://localhost:5000/docs> and <http://localhost:5000/redoc>.
 On top of that, the OpenAPI spec file will be available at <http://localhost:5000/openapi.json>.